California’s Line Fire Flares Under High Temperatures, Makes Run up Santa Ana River

 Firefighters in Southern California’s mountain region battled the flare-up of a monthlong arson fire on Sept.
 29 as flames made a run up a dry river drainage.

-The Line Fire in San Bernardino County, about 100 miles west of Los Angeles, sparked on Sept.
+The Line fire in San Bernardino County, about 100 miles west of Los Angeles, sparked on Sept.
 5 and has grown to nearly 68 square miles in the mountains of San Bernardino National Forest.

 The fire is about 80 percent contained, according to fire officials.

 About 1,200 fire personnel continue to battle the major blaze, with 10 helicopters, 69 fire engines, 14 bulldozers, and 10 water tenders.
-Gov. Gavin Newsom activated the National Guard to send personnel and equipment to help fight the fire on Sept.
+California Gov. Gavin Newsom activated the National Guard to send personnel and equipment to help fight the fire on Sept.
 10.

 The fire has destroyed one house and damaged four others.